Kate Zambreno: Heroines

 Heroines has been described as a "critical memoir," around Zambreno's obsessive life-writing of the minor figures and "mad wives" of literary modernism—Vivienne Eliot, Jane Bowles, Zelda Fitzgerald, Jean Rhys.
 It has been the subject of numerous panels, journal articles, performances, and essays, including a scholarly article that situates Heroines as an example of "amateur criticism" like Virginia Woolf's Three Guineas and A Room of One's Own.
 In The White Review, Lauren Elkin sees Heroines as an example of l'écriture féminine.
 Jezebel, which in June 2012 named Zambreno one of "The Jezebel 25: Kick-Ass and Amazing Women We Love" wrote of Heroines: "The book is startlingly insightful."
 The Paris Review wrote: "With equal parts unabashed pathos and exceptional intelligence, Heroines foregrounds female subjectivity to produce an impressive and original work that examines the suppression of various female modernists in relation to Zambreno’s own complicated position as a writer and a wife."
 Zambreno is also credited with adopting a novel approach to criticism in Heroines.
 According to Roxane Gay, who included essays on both Zambreno's Green Girl and Heroines in her Harper Perennial bestseller Bad Feminist, "Her criticism rises from emotion.
 It is appealing to see a writer so plainly locate the motivations behind her criticism.
 All too often, criticism is treated rather antiseptically under the auspices of objectivity.
 There is no such distance in Heroines.
 Zambreno revels in subjectivity."

 Book of Mutter

-For Semiotext(e)'s Native Agents, edited by Chris Kraus and Hedi El-Kholti, in March 2017, Kate Zambreno published Book of Mutter, a fragmented, lyric essay on mourning and the mother modeled on Louise Bourgeois’s Cells.
+For Semiotext(e)'s Native Agents, edited by Chris Kraus and Hedi El-Kholti, in March 2017, Zambreno published Book of Mutter, a fragmented, lyric essay on mourning and the mother modeled on Louise Bourgeois’s Cells.
 Jenny Hendrix wrote in the Times Literary Supplement: "Above all, Book of Mutter is a work of tone; it expresses a failure to transcend grief, written from a place of guilt and shame, in halting and inarticulate gestures...Writing may not change anything, may not heal or even console—but, like Bourgeois's Cells, it creates a space in which formlessness, pain and chaos are enclosed and held like holy relics in a church."